The Curved Space is The Electrified Flat Space: Intersecting D1 and D5 branes

-In the case of intersecting D5 and D1 branes, D-strings can end on D5-branes, but they must act as sources of second Chern class or instanton number in the world volume theory of the D5-branes.
+Let's briefly review the non-abelian viewpoint of the ($N,N_f$)-strings which grow into D5-branes by using non-commutative coordinates \cite{dual,cm,supergravComp}.
+The dual picture is the intersecting D5 and D1 branes such that ($N,N_f$)-strings can end on D5-branes, but they must act as sources of second Chern class or instanton number in the world volume theory of the D5-branes.
 Hence D5 world volume description is complicated because of the second chern term which is not vanishing.
-Its dual picture is the non-abelian viewpoint of the D-strings which grow into D5-branes by using non-commutative coordinates.
-In this section we briefly review this description and then we discuss the case of fundamental strings.
+The most important feature of the intersecting D1-D5 branes is the fact that the duality of this system discussed in \cite{d1d2d3d5duality} in the low energy effective theory with the electric field is switched on is unbroken.